Our verdict

 Who should buy ASICS Noosa Tri 14

-Get the shoe if you are looking for a great performance trainer that can do a little bit of everything: slow workouts, tempo sessions, races.
-It provides stability, responsiveness, durability, and won’t go unnoticed with its bright colors.
+We recommend this shoe if you are looking for a great performance trainer that can do a little bit of everything: slow workouts, tempo sessions, and races.
+It provides stability, responsiveness, and durability, and won’t go unnoticed with its bright colours.

-On top of this, given its amazingly comfortable upper, it’s an ASICS shoe that can be perfect for triathletes looking for an easy-to-slip-on shoe.
+On top of this, given its amazingly comfortable upper, it’s an ASICS shoe that we think can be perfect for triathletes looking for an easy-to-slip-on shoe.

 Who should not buy it